Qwilr is built on the following three principles:

 This critical factor in the success of our company is right there in the word itself: company.
 Business building is a collective enterprise.
 One in which our individual lack is subsumed and made whole by our collective.

 Harnessing collective intelligence requires each individual contributor to make their ideas and their reasoning as clear as possible to the rest of the group.
-If I am not able to articulate my thoughts with clarity, I can't help us find the right direction home.
+If you are not able to articulate your thoughts with clarity, you can't help us find the right direction home.

 Clarity, on an individual level, is the critical ingredient for effective collaboration.
 And effective collaboration is the critical ingredient for clear company thinking.